stormlightlabs/volt/lib/README.md

 # VoltX.js

+> [!WARNING]
+> VoltX.js is in active development.
+>
+> Breaking changes are expected until v1.0.
+Use in production at your own risk.

 A lightweight reactive framework for declarative UIs.
 Build interactive applications using only HTML attributes powered by signals.

 ## Features